Azure-Samples/cognitive-services-speech-sdk/samples/ingestion/ingestion-client/Setup/guide.md

 1. Low Azure Function costs [2 Azure Functions will coordinate the process and run for milliseconds]
 2. Diarization and Sentiment [offered in Batch Mode only]
 3. Higher Latency.
 Transcripts are scheduled and executed based on capacity of cluster [real time mode takes priority]
+4. Multiple Audio Formats are supported
-4. You will need to deploy the [Batch ARM Template](ArmTemplateBatch.json) from the repository for this operating mode.
+5. You will need to deploy the [Batch ARM Template](ArmTemplateBatch.json) from the repository for this operating mode.

 #### Real Time Mode